-- Meetings and events should be conducted with 6 (six) feet of physical distancing in mind and the option of virtual participation for members who are not comfortable attending a face to face meeting is recommended.
-Any meetings with a requirement that members attend should have a virtual option.
+- The option of virtual participation for members who are not comfortable attending a face to face meeting is recommended.

 - Groups should make sure members and guests know that if they are sick, they should not attend face to face activities, events, or meetings.

 - Groups should provide information to all members regarding appropriate action steps if a member reports being ill/sick and/or may have been exposed to COVID-19.

 - Due to space limitations, events with an expected attendance of 250 or greater will not be scheduled until August 1, 2021 with the exception of Academic Classes, Athletic Competitions, and Signature Events.